Sh4bbY/sw-client/README.md

-yarn build:prod     // creates a build of the application in dev-mode yarn test           // runs the testsuite in a single-run yarn test:watch     // runs the testsuite in watch mode yarn lint           // runs the linters for typescript and scss yarn lint:ts        // runs the linter for typescript yarn lint:scss      // runs the linter for scss
+yarn build:prod     // creates a build of the application in dev-mode yarn test           // runs the testsuite in a single-run yarn test:watch     // runs the testsuite in watch mode yarn test:coverage  // runs the testsuite and creates a coverage-report in ./coverage yarn lint           // runs the linters for typescript and scss yarn lint:ts        // runs the linter for typescript yarn lint:scss      // runs the linter for scss